Are You Being Paid Peanuts for Writing?

 As some you may get defensive, be advised, I know what it’s like.
-I’ve been there too, receiving a pittance for my efforts.
+I’ve been there too, receiving a pittance for my writing efforts.

-However, it doesn’t give me the right to criticise freelancers who habitually work for low rates.
+However, it doesn’t give me the right to criticize freelancers who habitually work for low rates.
 It simply means that I’m no longer prepared to do so, believing that my experience, technical background and writing skills are worthy of a rate that ensures a reasonable quality of life.
 After all, I pay my own taxes, health insurance and am not entitled to paid holidays, pension, regular working hours and other perks enjoyed by my salaried counterparts.

-Who Writes for Peanuts?
+Who Enjoys Writing for Peanuts?

 You Pay Peanuts, you get Monkeys!

-Outsourcing companies are made up of hundreds or even thousands of workers that are doing what they must to make ends meet; it’s the companies themselves that make the most money, as they resell everything produced to foreign clients at a substantial mark-up.
+Outsourcing companies are made up of hundreds or even thousands of workers that are doing what they must to make ends meet. it’s the companies themselves that make the most money, as they resell everything produced to foreign clients at a substantial mark-up.

 Make Peanuts a Default Currency?

-Being paid peanuts may be preferable in cases such as these, especially for freelancers in countries where peanuts are expensive.
+Being paid peanuts is preferable in cases such as these, especially for freelancers in countries where peanuts are expensive.
 Perhaps we need to introduce a new pricing system where freelancers indicate their rates in kilograms of peanuts (raw and roasted).
 In the above example, it wouldn’t be enough to satisfy the snacking requirements of a child.

-A commenter on an earlier revision of this story suggested cashews or pistachios as a payment method (Thanks, Lorraine.
-Sorry but had to redo the site and make it responsive so lost all prior comments) and I tend to agree with it.
+A commenter on an earlier revision of this story suggested cashews or pistachios as a payment method.(Thanks, Lorraine.
+Sorry but had to redo the site and make it responsive so lost all prior comments).
+I tend to agree with it.
 Let’s bring back the barter system, if we can’t get cash.